 After hanging up his boots in 2018, the midfielder joined Jose Mourinho’s coaching staff at Old Trafford and was retained by Ole Gunnar Solskjaer.

 He took over from Solskjaer on an interim-before-the-interim basis when the Norwegian was sacked while the club waited for interim boss Ralf Rangnick to arrive.
 To the surprise of most – including Rangnick – Carrick then left the club entirely.

 Fletcher only had a bit-part role at United after recovering from a serious illness and joined West Brom in search of regular first-team football in January 2015.

 The Scotland international rebuilt his career at The Hawthorns, making 97 appearances for the club before a two-year spell at Stoke City.

-He only retired from football recently and is currently the technical director at Old Trafford.
+He only retired from football in 2020 and is currently the technical director at Old Trafford.

 This appears to be in line with Fletcher’s ambitions.
 He told BBC Sport in November 2019: “It’s always something I thought I would go into.
 I love the game, would love to still be involved in the game, coaching and speaking in dressing rooms and motivating players.

 “Inspiring players comes naturally to me so hopefully that transcends to management.”

 Nani fell out of favour under Van Gaal and was loaned out to Sporting Lisbon in 2014 before joining Fenerbahce on a permanent deal the following year.

 The winger then had spells in Spain and Italy before joining MLS side Orlando City in 2019, where he continues to score stunning goals.